-Lighthouses are meant to catch your eye, and these nine certainly deliver.
+Lighthouses are meant to catch your eye, and these ten certainly deliver.
 These tall, white buildings stand out against the landscape, making sure sailors by the shore stay safe.

 But these days, a lighthouse is not just for light.
 Our Scottish lighthouses are sometimes museums, bird observatories and even a place to stay!
 We round up some of our best lighthouses.